 Sub-Saharan Africa provides particularly fertile ground for growing market share due to the high proportion of the population in many countries who don’t yet consume alcohol (especially among females), the high youth population in most countries, and the growth in GDP in certain countries.
 Low advertising costs, weak regulation, high-intensity consumption of beer in these markets make for an ideal environment for global brands.

-Sub-Saharan Africa is a particularly fertile ground for growing market share due to the high proportion who don’t yet consume alcohol.
 The dangers of alcohol are well documented.
 Across the globe, more than 3.3 million people die from harmful use of alcohol each year.
 More than 20% of deaths from liver cirrhosis, certain cancers of the mouth and throat, interpersonal violence and self-harm are due to alcohol use.

 Alcohol is responsible for more than 7% of all deaths globally and it was the 9th leading risk factor for death and disability globally in 2015, up from tenth place in 2005 and eleventh in 1990.
 In the southern sub-Saharan Africa region alcohol ranked fifth as a risk factor for death and disability.
 With rising alcohol exposure, the extent to which alcohol contributes to various negative health outcomes are expected to also increase.